Kyovelve/showandtell/README.md

 # showandtell
 This is the show and tell project for a course

-I will try to collect links that are related to climate change specifically for Taiwan and Singapore in this website
+I will try to collect links and concepts that I find will be helpful to students of this course who might need more quick starting points on some technical concepts & interesting stuff I find throughout the course.